hnlcory/hnlcory.github.io/projects/project-3.md

 <div  style="overflow-y: scroll; height:400px; background-color: white;">

-  To give you a flavor of the game, here is abreak</div>
-Cotton is a horror-esque text-based adventure game I developed using the functions and macros built from The Wizard's Game in [Conrad Barski's Land of Lisp](http://landoflisp.com/).
+  To give you a flavor of the game, here is abreak Cotton is a horror-esque text-based adventure game I developed using the functions and macros built from The Wizard's Game in [Conrad Barski's Land of Lisp](http://landoflisp.com/).
 Slightly more interesting and convoluted!
 (It is not that scary.)

 <img class="ui medium right floated rounded image" src="https://hnlcory.github.io/images/blackjack2.png">